Extend your visa

 Decisions are made:

-- within 10 days if you’re able to use the Tier 2 priority application service
+- within 5 working days of your UKVCAS appointment if you use the priority service

 You’ll be contacted if your circumstances or application are more complicated, for example if: